 Constipation and Hemorrhoids

 Hormones, stress and medication can worsen constipation in the postpartum period.
-You may have developed hemorrhoids during the pregnancy, and these may have worsened after pushing.
+You may have developed hemorrhoids during your pregnancy, and these may have worsened after pushing.
 To combat constipation, start with drinking plenty of water and try prune juice.
-Other options incude:
+Other options include:

 For hemorrhoids, doing sitz baths as described in the perineal care section and ice are helpful.
-Use Witch hazel wipes such as Tucks.
-Preparation H Rapid Relief contains lidocaine which can give more immediate relief.
+The use of witch hazel wipes such as Tucks may also provide relief.
+Preparation H Rapid Relief contains lidocaine, which can give more immediate relief.
 Hydrocortisone cream (Anusol or 1% hydrocortisone) will help the itching and irritation.
-Often, you will need prescription strength remedies, call your doctor if your symptoms are severe or not improving with over the counter remedies.
+You may need prescription strength remedies, call our office if your symptoms are severe or not improving with over the counter remedies.

 The vagina is an amazing organ!
 It heals very quickly and without much intervention.
 If you received stitches, they will dissolve on their own.
 Use a spray bottle while urinating to prevent burning and to clean after bowel movements.
 Sitz baths or sitting in a few inches of warm water (no soap) is soothing.
 Avoid constipation.
 Ice is your friend!